dsccommunity/SqlServerDsc/README.md

 * **ServerInstance**: (Key) The name of an instance of the Database Engine.
 For a default instance, only specify the computer name.
 For a named instances, use the format ComputerName\\InstanceName.
 * **SetFilePath**: (Key) Path to the T-SQL file that will perform Set action.
 * **GetFilePath**: (Key) Path to the T-SQL file that will perform Get action.
-Any values returned by the T-SQL queries will also be returned by the cmdlet Get-DscConfiguration thru the `GetResult` property.
+Any values returned by the T-SQL queries will also be returned by the cmdlet Get-DscConfiguration through the `GetResult` property.
 * **TestFilePath**: (Key) Path to the T-SQL file that will perform Test action.
 Any script that does not throw an error or returns null is evaluated to true.
 The cmdlet Invoke-SqlCmd treats T-SQL Print statements as verbose text, and will not cause the test to return false.
-* **Credential**: The credentials to use to authenticate using SQL Authentication.
-To authenticate using Windows Authentication, assing the credentials to the built-in parameter `PsDscRunAsCredential`.
+* **Credential**: The credentials to authenticate with, using SQL Authentication.
+To authenticate using Windows Authentication, assign the credentials to the built-in parameter `PsDscRunAsCredential`.
 If both parameters `Credential` and `PsDscRunAsCredential` are not assigned, then SYSTEM account will be used to authenticate using Windows Authentication.
 * **Variable**: Specifies, as a string array, a sqlcmd scripting variable for use in the sqlcmd script, and sets a value for the variable.
 Use a Windows PowerShell array to specify multiple variables and their values.
 For more information how to use this, please go to the help documentation for [Invoke-Sqlcmd](https://technet.microsoft.com/en-us/library/mt683370.aspx).
 * **GetResult**: (Read) Contains the values returned from the T-SQL script provided in the parameter `GetFilePath` when cmdlet Get-DscConfiguration is run.